MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: I'm in an industry, too.
 It's what people do.
 They talk about the industry.
 {: .interviewer }

 HJ: <span class="important">They talk about the business!
 This is the *last thing* I want to talk about.
 It's *business*.
 It's the least interesting part of music.
 It's the business!
 That's why it's got that horrible term, "The business!"</span> And if we're lucky enough to be in the business, then okay we have to deal with it.
 But, I want to talk about music!
 I want to talk about the C major chord, or King Crimson, or lyrics.
-I want to talk about [Mendelssohn](https://en.wikipedia.org/wiki/Felix_Mendelssohn)!
+I want to talk about [Mendelssohn&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Felix_Mendelssohn)!
 {: .interviewee }

 And I realize that very few musicians want to talk about that.
 In fact, there are even some musicians that will deliberately sabotage and stop you right there when they see you're starting to talk, and they say, "You know, I don't want to talk about music.
 Let's not talk about music." ...Okay?